HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 | `medium.jpg` | `750w` ÷ `1000px` = 0.75x |
 | `small.jpg` | `500w` ÷ `1000px` = 0.5x |

 After these densities are calculated, browsers pick the resource with the density that's the best match for the current browsing context.
 It's safe to say that in this example, the `srcset` did not contain a wide-enough range of resources.
-Viewports measuring more than `1000 px` across, with higher than `1x` densities, are not uncommon; if you're reading this on a laptop, you're probably browsing in such a context, right now.
+Viewports measuring more than 1,000 CSS `px` across, with higher than `1x` densities, are not uncommon; if you're reading this on a laptop, you're probably browsing in such a context, right now.
 And in these contexts, the best browsers can do is pick `large.jpg`, whose 1x density will still appear blurry on the high-density display.

 So, armed with both: